songx23/WFH_Suite/shoutout_prompter/README.md

 ### Text of the Invitation

 Text of the invitation can be hardcoded in the code.
-However, this is not going to be easy to change.
+However, it is not going to be easy to change.
 To make the changing process easier, we can consider the following ways:

 #### File approach

 Save the text in a file.
-The function will read invitation text from this file.
+The function reads invitation text from this file.
 To update the text, anyone with read access to the source code repo can clone it and update the text in the file.
-Once that's done, we can use a script to package the function with the updated file and deploy it.
+Once that's done, we can use a script to package the function with the updated file and deploy it (see deployment section).

 #### Persist store approach

 Save the text in the document-based database.
-The function will just read text from the database.
-To update the text, anyone can send a HTTP request to a cloud function with desired text payload.
+The function reads text from the database.
+To update the text, any authorised people can send a HTTP request to a cloud function with desired text payload.
 This new cloud function is responsible for replacing the text stored in database.

 ## Deployment